Imperial Towers: Description

 Only minor variations exist in the design of the six towers, as was required for the different building sites.
 They are all 80 ft tall, with the exception of Christian Island, a 55 ft tower.
 The rock courses at the bottom of the towers reach some seven feet thick, and the walls at ground level are six feet thick, tapering towards two feet thickness at the top.
 Though the lighthouses are conical, their interior diameter is 10'6 throughout.

 The towers and dwellings are constructed of limestone, with a granite section near the top of the tower for extra rigidity to support the lantern rooms.
 Most other lighthouses of the era were built of brick, wood, iron or concrete.
 The lanterns are made of copper alloys, glass, and cast iron.

 The towers are whitewashed and painted with red trim.
 Each was initially equipped with a Fresnel lens; they were the first Canadian lighthouses so equipped.

 According to the Heritage Character Statement from the Government of Canada (for the nearly identical Chantry Island light), the design is very strong and somewhat ornate.

 As of 2017, all six towers are still standing and are functioning as automated lights.
 Three have been extensively restored.
-However, Griffith (on a private island), and especially Nottawasaga, are deteriorating due to lack of maintenance.
-A fund raising effort is underway to restore the Nottawasaga light but more funds will be required.
+Griffith (on a private island) and especially Nottawasaga are deteriorating due to lack of maintenance.
+A fundraising effort is underway to restore the Nottawasaga light.
 The Christian Island light, located on Beausoleil First Nation lands, also requires restoration.